 Try before you buy…

-If you’re not sure, to help you make your mind up I’ve included the table of contents followed by the first two chapters.
+If you’re not sure, to help you make your mind up I’ve included the first two chapters.

 Chapter 1: Top 10 tips to improve your photos today…

 Welcome to my Top 10 Tips To Improving Your Photography Today.

 I’m going to take you on a journey, it’s only a little one but it’s going to be fun.
 Together, we’re going to explore 10 different things that I’d like you to do that will make your photos better.

 Don’t worry, it’s going to be super simple.
 We’re going to start out very basic and build from there, one little baby step at a time.
 What I’d like you to do is work through it at your own pace.
 Read each tip then go and do the practical exercise before you move onto the next one.

 If there’s something that isn’t clear or you don’t understand that’s my fault for not explaining it properly.
 Email me to let me know and I’ll do my best to answer it for you.